 Asparagus is low in calories, rich in vitamins and minerals and high in fibre.
 It has a high water content and is known to also be a mild diuretic.

-Today, we are familiar with 3 types of asparagus:
+There are 3 types of asparagus:

 - green – grown in flat beds, this is the most commonly available variety.
 It has the strongest flavour and appears with either thin (more intense flavour) or thick (more tender) stalks.

 - purple – first cultivated in Italy, this type is known to have a slightly higher sugar content and be more tender than the green variety

 - white – grown under mounds of soil, preventing photosynthesis from taking place, thereby preventing the production of chlorophyll.
 These are more tender and have a milder flavour